 What do your race economics look like at your most optimistic and most pessimistic predictions for participation?
-Are the numbers skewed in one direction?
+This doesn’t mean 0 and infinity, by the way!
+Use reasonable lower and upper bounds for the number of participants you realistically expect to achieve.
 Is the worst-case scenario close to something you can leave with?
 Is the best-case scenario barely OK?
-These are questions you want to be able to answer with the help of budget scenario analysis.
+These are questions you want to be able to answer.

 - Breakeven analysis

 Remember when we said you need to be transparent in your budget?
-Well, in-kind sponsorship is a good example where things often break down on this front.
+Well, sponsorship is a good example of where good practice goes out the window.

 If you are early enough in your plans and do not know whether support from volunteers will materialise, play it safe.
-Start off by using in your budget the cost of hiring someone to do the job you expect your volunteers to cover.
+Start off by using in your budget the cost of hiring staff to do the jobs you expect your volunteers to cover.
 Then when you get the volunteers you need, decrease or adjust these costs accordingly.